Local Regulations

 State Requirements

-- Licensing: Ensure that all personnel involved in the cleaning process are licensed as required by state law.
+- Licensing and Certification: Ensure that all cleaning personnel are properly licensed or certified as required by state law.

 Environmental Requirements